Belal Mansoor Ali

 He was born John Yego on 17 October 1988 in Kenya.
-Works with Bahrain Defence Forced.
 A lot of controversy has surrounded his age, starting when he won the 1500 metres race at the 2005 IAAF World Youth Championships in Marrakech, Morocco and became suspected for age cheating.
 In August 2005 the IAAF opened an investigation regarding Belal Mansoor Ali, Tareq Mubarak Taher and Aadam Ismaeel Khamis, all Bahraini athletes born in Kenya.

 The same month Ali was competed at the 2005 World Championships.
 His most successful event was the 800 metres, where he placed seventh in the final.
 In June he had set a personal best time over 800 metres of 1:44.34 minutes in Conegliano, Italy; at the time, that was a world youth best, equivalent with the World Record for under age 18.

-In July 2006 Ali was arrested in Kenya, suspected for age cheating at the 2005 World Youth Championships.
+In July 2006 Ali was arrested in Kenya, suspected of age cheating at the 2005 World Youth Championships.
 The IAAF Council, gathered in Beijing while the 2006 World Junior Championships took place, reported the slow progression of the case.
 A few days before, Ali had actually won a World Junior bronze medal over 1500 metres and finished seventh over 800 metres on the track.
 In late 2006 Ali was cleared of all charges, and in December he won a silver medal at the 2006 Asian Games.
 In November 2010 he won the bronze medal at the Asian Games.

+He works for the Bahrain Defense Force.